ClassiCube/MCGalaxy-API-Documentation/Drawing/BrushFactory.md

 Remarks
 - The `BrushFactory` class is separate from the `Brush` class, because although rare, some `BrushFactory` types return different `Brush` types depending on the player input (See `CheckeredBrushFactory` for example)
-- `BrushFactory` instances are essentially singletons, therefore you should not use any modifiable class level fields (to avoid running into rare issues when two players both try to use the same `BrushFactory` instance at the exact same time)
+- `BrushFactory` instances are essentially singletons, **therefore you should not use any non-constant class fields** (to avoid running into rare issues when two players both try to use the same `BrushFactory` instance at the exact same time)

 ## API